-Avoidance and delineation of a buffer around any potentially CRHR-eligible archaeological resources in the study area identified through the field surveys or evaluations under this mitigation measure shall follow the procedures outlined in APM CUL-2.
+(b) Avoidance and delineation of a buffer around any potentially CRHR-eligible archaeological resources in the study area identified through the field surveys or evaluations under this mitigation measure shall follow the procedures outlined in APM CUL-2.
 If the resource(s) cannot be avoided, the qualified archaeologist shall develop an evaluation plan to ascertain the site's eligibility for listing in the CRHR.
 The evaluation plan must be submitted to and approved by the CPUC prior to any excavation.
-The CPUC shall ensure consulting tribes have the opportunity to review evaluation plans for Native American archaeological sites.
+The CPUC shall ensure consulting tribes have the opportunity to review and comment on evaluation plans for Native American archaeological sites.

 Archaeological sites found to contain human remains must be treated in accordance with the provisions of Section 7050.5 of the California Health and Safety Code (see APM CUL-4 and Mitigation Measure CR-2).
+The CPUC will provide the project proponent with an update on the status of the review within 60 days of submittal.
+Lack of response within 60 days may not be considered concurrence.

-Should any archaeological site be determined eligible for listing in the CRHR, and if Project proponent design engineers determine that any portion of the site that contributes to its eligibility cannot be avoided by construction, a data recovery program shall be necessary and a detailed data recovery plan shall be prepared by a qualified archaeologist per Mitigation Measure CR-1(b).
+Should any archaeological site be determined eligible for listing in the CRHR, and if Project proponent design engineers determine that any portion of the site that contributes to its eligibility cannot be avoided by construction, a data recovery program shall be necessary and a detailed data recovery plan shall be prepared by a qualified archaeologist per Mitigation Measure CR-1(ba).
 The data recovery plan must be submitted and approved by the CPUC prior to implementation of the plan.
-The CPUC shall ensure that consulting tribes will have the opportunity to review the data recovery plan for any CRHR-eligible Native American site.
+The CPUC shall ensure that consulting tribes will have the opportunity to review and comment on the data recovery plan for any CRHR-eligible Native American site.
+The CPUC will provide the project proponent with an update on the status of the review within 60-days of submittal.
+Lack of response within 60 days may not be considered concurrence.